-This painting is an homage to Moonstruck—specifically the opera scene, the full moon, La Bohème.
+This painting is an homage to Moonstruck—the opera scene, the full moon, La Bohème.
 That moment stayed with me long after the film ended.

 A moment where feeling and form sit together.